My name is Laken Godart. I am blind. Also, I’m trapped in another world where reality seems to conform to the rules of some kind of game.

 Hedault raised his eyebrows.
 Ryoka gulped.

 “The ring will come into focus the more its energies are exhausted.
-See, it is practically opaque?
+See, it is practically transparent?
 It will slowly stabilize and its true form—I believe it is a brass band—will emerge.
 Thus, a user will be able to calculate if it is becoming drained from usage.
 Although I doubt it would be drained from anything other than a powerful impact.
 And it will recharge within days at most…”

 It was odd.
 Throughout her talking with Hedault, Ryoka had just marveled at the magical items, wanting to try one or the other, but without any real desire to use any of them.
 What was she going to do with a sword?
 Well, it would be fun to chop a few things apart, but…